davidbritch/skiasharp-steg/README.md

 The app uses the MVVM pattern, with MVVM support coming from CommunityToolkit.Mvvm.

+**Ensure that you run a release build of the app.
+A debug build will be horrendously slow at runtime.**

 For more information, see the following blog posts:

 - [Implementing JPEG encoding in C#](https://davestechlab.co.uk/software/implementing-jpeg-encoding/)